-The LIFE Program started in 1992 and is the only EU fund dedicated entirely to environmental and climate objectives.
-It supports the implementation of relevant EU legislation and the development of key policy priorities by co-financing projects with European added value.
+The LIFE Programme started in 1992 and it is the only EU fund dedicated entirely to environmental and climate objectives.
+It supports the implementation of relevant EU legislation and the development of key policy priorities by co-financing projects with the European added value.
 In June 2018, the European Commission presented a proposal for a new LIFE Regulation as part of the 2021-2027 Multiannual Financial Framework (MFF) with a financial envelope of EUR 5.5 billion.

 - One for climate action;